mathewgomas-alfred/mathewgomas.io/tutorials/making_an_azalea_with_the_transformation_masks.rst

 Now, if you select the original paint layers and draw on them, you can see that all clone masks are immediately updated!

 Above you can see there’s been a new view added so we can focus on painting the flower and at the same time see how it’ll look.
-You can make a new view by going :menuselection:`window --> new view` and selecting the name of your current canvas (save first!).
+You can make a new view by going :menuselection:`Window --> New View` and selecting the name of your current canvas (save first!).
 Views can be rotated and mirrored differently.

 Now continue painting the original flowers and leaves, and we’ll move over to adding extra shadow to make it seem more lifelike!